jpnr79/glpibrain/README.md

 - P: The plugin doesn't show up in glpi
 - A: Check if it is enabled on plugins page.
 Refresh the page and wait for a few seconds, if still not showing up, move to another directory and move back again.

+- P: The relational database isn't working with GLPI/plugin.
+- A: Check if the user you set up during the installation have the full rights to use the database.

 ## Authors

 - [@nselar](https://www.github.com/nselar)